casbin/docker-casbin-plugin/README.md

 Error response from daemon: authorization denied by plugin casbin-authz-plugin: Access denied by casbin plugin
 ```

-For more information about the casbin.conf, Casbin model or more advanced Casbin policy usage like RBAC, ABAC, etc., please refer to: https://github.com/casbin/casbin
+For more information about the Casbin model or more advanced Casbin policy usage like RBAC, ABAC, etc., please refer to: https://github.com/casbin/casbin

 ## Build